rrwick/Autocycler/pipelines/Automated_Autocycler_Bash_script_by_Ryan_Wick/README.md

 * No quality control is performed on the input reads – they must be ready for assembly.
 * Genome size is estimated using Raven ([details](https://github.com/rrwick/Autocycler/wiki/Genome-size-estimation)).
 * Uses four read subsets to generate input assemblies.
-* Uses eight assemblers in this order: Raven, miniasm, Flye, metaMDBG, NECAT, NextDenovo, Plassembler and Canu.
+* Uses nine assemblers in this order: Raven, Myloasm, miniasm, Flye, metaMDBG, NECAT, NextDenovo, Plassembler and Canu.
 Faster assemblers come first so you can preview results early in a run.
-* With 4 read subsets × 8 assemblers, the script generates 32 input assemblies.
+* With 4 read subsets × 9 assemblers, the script generates 36 input assemblies.
 * Runs multiple assemblies in parallel using [GNU Parallel](https://github.com/rrwick/Autocycler/wiki/Parallelising-input-assemblies#gnu-parallel).
 * Assemblies are run via the [Autocycler helper](https://github.com/rrwick/Autocycler/wiki/Autocycler-helper) command.
 * Assemblies are run with `nice -n 19` to reduce their impact on other system processes.